Clapham, North Yorkshire

-Clapham is a village in the civil parish of Clapham cum Newby in the Craven district of North Yorkshire, England.
-It was previously in the West Riding of Yorkshire.
+Clapham is a village in the civil parish of Clapham cum Newby in North Yorkshire, England.
 It lies within the Yorkshire Dales National Park, 6 mi north-west of Settle, and just off the A65 road.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

+The name Clapham derives from the Old English clæpehām meaning 'village with a noisy stream'.

 The church of St James in Clapham was founded in Norman times, and originally dedicated to St Michael.
 It is mentioned in records dating back to 1160.
 The village and church were burned during a Scottish raid following the Battle of Bannockburn in the early 14th century.
 The church tower was probably erected following this incident, but the rest of the church dates from the 19th century.

 In the 14th century John de Clapham, who took his surname from the village, was a supporter of the Earl of Warwick and lived at Clapdale Castle.
 His descendants took part in the Wars of the Roses on the side of the House of Lancaster.

 Since the 18th century Clapham has been home to the Farrer family who established their Ingleborough estate.
 The family owns, and is responsible for, much of the land, walls, woods, fields and moors of the village, surrounding countryside and farms.
-Perhaps the most famous member of the family was Reginald Farrer (1880 - 1920) who was a traveler and plant collector - the "father of rock gardening" - and was responsible for laying out much of the estate's gardens and landscape features.
+Perhaps the most famous member of the family was Reginald Farrer (1880–1920) who was a traveler and plant collector – the "father of rock gardening" – and was responsible for laying out much of the estate's gardens and landscape features.

 Electricity has been generated on the Ingleborough estate since 1893.
 There is an operating water turbine-powered generator at the top of the village next to the waterfall.
 It was installed in 1948.
 Originally it supplied the church, Ingleborough Hall, Home Farm and 13 street lights.
 The old sawmill building, which has recently been converted into a cafe, contains a further turbine which has been preserved, in-situ, as an exhibit.

 In August 1947 the Trow Ghyll skeleton was discovered in a cave above the village.